supporting, developing and representing community groups,

-The Scottish Government and Fife Council want to create an employability system that is more flexible, joined-up and responsive to the needs of people using services, as well as better able to adapt to the ever-changing socail and economic context in which we all live and work
+The Scottish Government and Fife Council want to create an employability system that is more flexible, joined-up and responsive to the needs of people using services, as well as better able to adapt to the ever-changing social and economic context in which we all live and work.

 No One Left Behind is a new way of working with this in mind.
 The most important part of the planning and design process is people.

 Bids received for 2022/2023 have been assessed by a formal assessment panel with representation from the Department for Work and Pensions, Skills Development Scotland and Fife Council Area Management, as well as a panel of Fife Voluntary Action volunteers with lived experience.

 The following projects have been allocated funding for 2022-2023, with provision to begin in each case from 01 April 2022

 NOLB services in Fife - 2022 - 2023 Click on a project for more information

 Young people (19 to 24 years of age)

 This service will provide employment support to young people aged 19-24, focusing primarily on those affected by Adverse Childhood Experiences (ACEs).
 Keyworkers will provide end-to-end support across the employability pathway including job brokerage.
 Bright Futures incorporates 4 delivery partners- bringing added value, and providing specialisms and focused support to young people at every stage.